jbs0710/Strickland_GEOG676/Lab_4/README.md

 # Path to CSV file we are using

 - We then will create our garage points with the help of our csv file, **garages.csv**.
-Once this conversion is successful, we then input this layer in to our **Campus.gdb**.
+Once this conversion is successful, we then input this layer into our **Campus.gdb**.

 ```python